We help countries harness science, technology and innovation to make breakthroughs, create jobs and accelerate sustainable development.

 IATT WS6 is composed of diverse entities, including: UNCTAD, UNIDO, UNESCO, UNU-MERIT, WIPO, UNDESA, UNEP, WB, ITU, UNESCWA, UNECA, UNECLAC, UNECE, UNTBLDC and UNESCAP.
 It also collaborates closely with the 10-Member Group of representatives from the civil society, the private sector and the scientific community.

 The work of the IATT WS6 is coordinated by UNESCO and UNCTAD.

 The “frontier technologies” are a group of new technologies that take advantage of digitalization and connectivity which enable them to combine and multiply their impacts.

 Only a few countries currently create frontier technologies, but all countries need to prepare for them.
 To assess national capabilities to equitably use, adopt and adapt these technologies UNCTAD has developed a "Frontier technologies readiness index".
 The index comprises five building blocks: ICT deployment, skills, R&D activity, industry activity and access to finance.

 In general, the economies most ready are in Northern America and Europe while those least ready are in sub-Saharan Africa.

 UNCTAD has been undertaking Science, Technology and Innovation Policy Reviews (STIP Reviews) at the request of member States since 1998.

-The STIP reviews aim to contribute to the development of national capacities in the field in order that national science, technology and innovation plans and programmes better contribute to development strategies and to improve the competitiveness of the productive sectors.
+The STIP reviews aim to contribute to the development of national capacities in the field, including building innovation system, in order that national science, technology and innovation plans and programmes can better contribute to development strategies and improve the competitiveness of the productive sectors.